 You have the opportunity of a lifetime coming up.
-You only have a few more steps to complete before booking your flight and packing your bags.
 You’ve already been accepted to our J-1 program — which isn’t easy.
 Now, it’s time to secure a PAID placement with a host employer.

 We’ll do the hard work and match you with hotels and resorts that are looking for interns and trainees with your unique talents.
 Our team will schedule the interviews, but one of the biggest obstacles still standing in your way is your ability to ace the interview.

 With the right interview skills, you increase your chances of finding a placement quickly with fewer interviews.
-We’ve watched hundreds of resume and introduction videos.
 We have learned what works and what doesn’t.
 To help you prepare, we’ve compiled some of our top tips into one article.

 J-1 Host Employer Interview: 8 Tips to Help You Prepare

 Don’t skip through or skim this article.
 These tips can help you secure your placement and get you started on the journey of your lifetime.

 Before your interview, you need to take the time to research your host.